Menu

 Uber and Lyft are popular ridesharing services widely available in Los Angeles.
 Users can request rides through smartphone apps, and drivers pick them up and drop them off at their desired locations.

-Best Areas: Ridesharing is convenient for getting around the city, especially for destinations not easily accessible by public transit or when you prefer door-to-door service.
+Ridesharing is especially convenient for getting around the city, especially for destinations not easily accessible by public transit or when you prefer door-to-door service.
 Fares vary depending on factors like distance, time, and demand (surge pricing during peak hours).
-Ridesharing can be competitive in pricing with taxis.
+Ridesharing can be competitive in pricing with taxis, but it's not as cheap as it used to be, with costs up about 7% year over year.
+Uber now offers prepaid ride passes to lock in pricing and in-app surge-avoidance tools.

 Cycling in Los Angeles

 Cycling has become increasingly popular in LA, with the city expanding its bike lane network.
-Many neighbourhoods have bike-sharing programs, and electric bikes and scooters are also available for rent.
+Many neighborhoods have bike-sharing programs, and electric bikes and scooters are also available for rent.

-Some areas of LA are bike-able, but, on the whole, LA is not considered a bike-friendly city; however if you live in neighbourhoods like Santa Monica, Venice Beach, and downtown LA, biking can be a great choice as bike lanes and dedicated bike paths have encouraged cycling in these areas.
+Some areas of LA are bikeable, but, on the whole, LA is not considered a bike-friendly city.
+However, if you live in neighborhoods like Santa Monica, Venice Beach, and downtown LA, biking can be a great choice, as bike lanes and dedicated bike paths have encouraged cycling in these areas.

-You can either buy your own bike or rent one through bike sharing programs, which typically charge by the hour.
-New options include electric bikes and electric scooters, which tend to have a per-minute rate.
+You can either buy your own bike or rent one through bike-sharing programs, which typically charge by the hour.
+New options include electric bikes and electric scooters.
+Metro Bike Share is operated by Lyft and is shifting focus to e-bikes with more docking stations and new payment options integrated with TAP.
+Rates vary, and electric bikes tend to carry per-minute fees.

 Walking in Los Angeles